Skip to Main Content

 York College Library

 The Library provides a broad, balanced collection for academic research and a space for collaboration and individual study.
-The Library has 14 group study rooms, large tables for group work, and dozens of individual study carrels that are equipped with electrical outlets.
-The Library has 220 computers, 20 laptops, 20 iPads, 5 scanners, 7 printers, 7 photocopy machines, and 2 pay stations (at which users can set up accounts to print and copy).
-There are also six desktop magnifiers that comply with ADA standards for patrons with low vision.
+The Library has 6 group study rooms, large tables for group work, and dozens of individual study carrels that are equipped with electrical outlets.
+The Library has 220 computers, 20 laptops, 20 iPads, 4 scanners, 5 printers, 7 photocopy machines, and 2 pay stations (at which users can set up accounts to print and copy).
+Six desktop magnifiers comply with ADA standards for patrons with low vision.
 Most of the Library's print collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
-The present collection includes over 161,000 print books, over one million e-books, 38 current periodical titles in print, plus over 220,000 online full-text open access and subscription journals, newspapers, and popular magazines.
+The present collection comprises over 161,000 print books, over one million e-books, 33 current print periodical titles, and more than 220,000 online full-text open-access and subscription journals, newspapers, and popular magazines.

 The Library's holdings are augmented locally through interlibrary loan arrangements.
 Two services, CLICS and ILLiad, make local, national, and international resources available to faculty, staff, and students.
 CUNY Libraries Inter-Campus Services (CLICS) allows individuals to request materials from other CUNY libraries.
 For those materials unavailable through CLICS, students, faculty, and staff may file an interlibrary loan (ILL) request via the ILLiad service.